DeYoungTech/terraform-provider-awslightsail/website/docs/r/awslightsail_domain.html.markdown

 The following arguments are supported:

 * `domain_name` - (Required) The name of the Lightsail domain to manage
+* `tags` - (Optional) A map of tags to assign to the resource.
+To create a key-only tag, use an empty string as the value.
+If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference